amohapatra3/amohapatra3.github.io/website/src/pages/about.md

 ### Technical Writer Intern: June 2022 - August 2022

 I interned at AWS as a writer on the Amazon ECS team.
 My internship experience was somewhat unconventional in that I got to work on a variety of tasks instead of a single project.
-The tasks I worked on included the following
+The tasks I worked on included the following:

 - [Updating an Amazon ECS Service Discovery tutorial](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-service-discovery.html)
 - Creating a couple AWS CloudFormation infrastructure as code templates